- Recurring Red Eyes, Eye Pain, Blurry Vision

 - Eye pain when looking at a bright light.

 Symptoms may occur suddenly and get worse quickly.
 Though in some cases, they develop gradually.
 They may affect one or both eyes.

-Intermediate and posterior Uveitis usually are painless.
-Symptoms for these types of Uveitis include blurred vision and floaters in both eyes.
-Most people who develop intermediate Uveitis are in the teens, ’20s or ’30s.
+Intermediate and posterior uveitis usually are painless.
+Symptoms for these types of uveitis include blurred vision and floaters in both eyes.
+Most people who develop intermediate uveitis are in their teens, ’20s, or ’30s.

-Your eye doctor ordersmany tests for autoimmune diseases, inflammation, kidney and liver functions,dry eyes, and more.
+Your eye doctor orders many tests for their uveitis patients, such as autoimmune diseases, inflammation, kidney and liver functions, dry eyes, and more.

-The most severe complication of Uveitis is vision loss.
-This is why treatment of Uveitis is urgent.
+The most severe complication of uveitis is vision loss.
+Thus treatment of uveitis is urgent.

 - Retina swelling